Silver nanoparticle: Reduction via sodium borohydride

 The reduced metal atoms will form nanoparticle nuclei.
 Overall, this process is similar to the above reduction method using citrate.
 The benefit of using sodium borohydride is increased monodispersity of the final particle population.
 The reason for the increased monodispersity when using NaBH_{4} is that it is a stronger reducing agent than citrate.
 The impact of reducing agent strength can be seen by inspecting a LaMer diagram which describes the nucleation and growth of nanoparticles.

 When silver nitrate (AgNO_{3}) is reduced by a weak reducing agent like citrate, the reduction rate is lower which means that new nuclei are forming and old nuclei are growing concurrently.
 This is the reason that the citrate reaction has low monodispersity.
 Because NaBH_{4} is a much stronger reducing agent, the concentration of silver nitrate is reduced rapidly which shortens the time during which new nuclei form and grow concurrently yielding a monodispersed population of silver nanoparticles.

 Particles formed by reduction must have their surfaces stabilized to prevent undesirable particle agglomeration (when multiple particles bond together), growth, or coarsening.
 The driving force for these phenomena is the minimization of surface energy (nanoparticles have a large surface to volume ratio).
 This tendency to reduce surface energy in the system can be counteracted by adding species which will adsorb to the surface of the nanoparticles and lowers the activity of the particle surface thus preventing particle agglomeration according to the DLVO theory and preventing growth by occupying attachment sites for metal atoms.
 Chemical species that adsorb to the surface of nanoparticles are called ligands.
-Some of these surface stabilizing species are: NaBH_{4} in large amounts, poly(vinyl pyrrolidone) (PVP), sodium dodecyl sulfate (SDS), and/or dodecanethiol.
+Some of these surface stabilizing species are: NaBH_{4} in large amounts, polyvinylpyrrolidone (PVP), sodium dodecyl sulfate (SDS), and/or dodecanethiol.

 Once the particles have been formed in solution they must be separated and collected.
 There are several general methods to remove nanoparticles from solution, including evaporating the solvent phase or the addition of chemicals to the solution that lower the solubility of the nanoparticles in the solution.
 Both methods force the precipitation of the nanoparticles.